 About the Sanford College of Education

-Participating students graduate from the Sanford College of Education, which is the largest single producer of teaching credential candidates in California, and one of the Top 10 largest schools of education in the country.
-Affordability is a priority, and the National University Teacher Pathway Inclusion Program is designed, based on individual student circumstances, to offer a completion of a bachelor’s degree and teaching credential for no more than $7,000 a year, and many students can qualify for substantial scholarship assistance.
+Participating students graduate from the Sanford College of Education, which is the largest single producer of teaching credential candidates in California, and one of the largest schools of education in the country.
+Affordability is a priority, and the National University Teacher Pathway Inclusion Program is designed — based on individual student circumstances — to offer a completion of a bachelor’s degree and teaching credential.

 How it Works

 The Teacher Pathway Inclusion Program aligns with the focus of a wide range of school-career initiatives that are being advanced nationally through National University System’s Workforce Education Solutions.